Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final Project Website.markdown

 * Good traffic data on volume of cars pr day prooved very hard to find for danish roads, and it took a lot of time sourcing the german data.
 Nice to know for another time that the germans like their data. :)

-**To see how the plots are made you can click [here](https://github.com/Ezeskil/Ezeskil.github.io/blob/main/_posts/Boiii7.ipynb) for a notebook experince.**
+**To see how the plots are made and the reasoning behind, you can click [here](https://github.com/Ezeskil/Ezeskil.github.io/blob/main/_posts/Boiii7.ipynb).**